Frequently Asked Questions

 How can my club use the clubhouse?

 The Clubhouse, AUC 140, is a space for clubs to use for meetings or gatherings, and shares its space with Student Activities Board.
 Between the hours of 8am – 5pm on M-F all students have swipe access.
 All club presidents have after-hours swipe access.
-Butcher paper, poster markers, and club forms are available at any time.
-All other materials, including tape, scissors, and the die cut need to be checked out from one of the student workers.
-If there is no student working at that time, find Aryn Fine or Ian Jamieson in the Office of Student Life.
+Butcher paper, poster markers, club forms, and other materials are available at any time.
+Please be respectful of these materials and please contact us when items need to be restocked.
 There is also a clubs workstation that connects to the printer/copier.
-Contact the Clubs and Orgs Interns at email@example.com to figure out how to set up printing.
+Contact the Clubs and Orgs Interns at firstname.lastname@example.org to figure out how to set up printing or to set up after-hours access.

 Does our club get funding?

 Clubs do not automatically receive funding, because not all clubs use funding.
 There are 5 ways for clubs to get funding: ASPLU appropriations, Student Activities Board appropriations, fundraising, dues, and the DJS award.
 ASPLU appropriations and SAB appropriations has money for clubs putting on events for students.
 Information on both funding sources and detailed information about fundraising and application forms can be found at www.plu.edu/clubs under Documents and Forms.
-Information on the DJS award can be found at plu.edu/sustainability.
+Information on the DJS award can be found at www.plu.edu/diversity-center/djs-award/.

 How does my organization reserve a room for an activity?